 Liz Cavallaro, the Physician Assistant Program's, Clinical Placement Coordinator, has been with the University of New England for over 12 years with an educational background in Secretarial Science.
 Liz has established communications with multiple Hospitals and Preceptors, allowing for a respected and well rounded clinical experience for our second year students.
 Liz works directly with the Clinical Coordinator to ensure that the students' rotations operate smoothly and efficiently.
 Before Liz was the Clinical Placement Coordinator, she has also been the...
 Read More

-With six years of service to the physician assistant program, Mrs. LaBelle's role is primarily involved with the didactic year team functions.
+Mrs. LaBelle has been with the physician assistant program since 2009 and her role is primarily involved with the didactic year team functions.
 She is a graduate of Newbury College with a Travel & Hospitality Degree and enjoys working with people.
 Her responsibilities include working on: Admissions, didactic year schedule, room scheduling, adjunct faculty, the cooridination of guest lecturers, student exams, and the administration of the program's LinkedIn / Facebook activities, along with many other miscellanous duties.
 Mrs. LaBelle serves as the primary facilitator of communication between didactic year students, faculty and lecturers. ...
 Read More